The Rite-Aid Building in Wedgwood

 The first Tradewell building at 8512 35th Ave NE

-Another grocery store, Tradewell, built its store at 8512 35th Ave NE in 1952, so that there were two groceries right across the street from one another at NE 86th Street.
+Another grocery store, Tradewell, built its store at 8512 35th Ave NE in 1952, so that there were two groceries across NE 86th Street from one another.
 In the 1950s business traffic in Wedgwood seemed to be enough to support both of these grocery stores.
 Below is the photo of the original Tradewell building which was at 8512 35th Ave NE from 1952 to 1990, then was torn down and rebuilt.

 The original Wedgwood Tradewell as it looked when built in 1952, present site of Rite-Aid at 8512 35th Ave NE.
 The windmill sign in the center was for the in-store Van de Kamp’s Bakery.
 The writing on the photo is the legal description of the property with address.
 This building was torn down in 1990.
 Photo courtesy of the Puget Sound Regional Archives.